Recruitment General Information

 Candidates must have fulfilled any obligations imposed on them by laws concerning military service and meet the character requirements for the duties involved.

 All candidates will receive an acknowledgement of receipt for their application.
-For each selection process a Selection Board is nominated.
-The Selection Board will evaluate all applications and select those candidates meeting the eligibility criteria and matching best the selection criteria required in the vacancy notice.
-The selected candidates will be invited to pass one or several written exams related to the job profile and to take part in a selection interview.
+For each selection process, a Selection Committee is nominated.
+The Selection Committee will evaluate all applications against the eligibility criteria and score against the selection criteria required in the vacancy notice.
+The selected candidates will be invited to pass one or several oral/written exams related to the job profile and to take part in a selection interview.

 Candidates are strictly forbidden to make any contact with the members of the Selection Board, either directly or indirectly.
 Any infringement of this rule will lead to disqualification from the selection procedure.